 Once you have paid your fees, your application will be submitted for review and a technician will get back to you within one to two business days.

 Remember, you cannot operate your application has been approved and all related fees paid.

 If you need help getting a business license in Las Vegas, you can post your question or concern on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures and Airbnb.